Favero Assioma vs. Garmin Rally: Which Ones to Buy?

 Battery Life

-However, the catch is that its battery is not rechargeable.
+The catch is that Rally’s first-generation pedals don’t have a rechargeable battery.
 This is, in my opinion, one of the biggest downsides of Rallys, considering their price.
+Luckily, the second generation already has a rechargeable battery.

 Favero Assioma vs. Garmin Rally Pros & Cons Summary